DevExpress-Examples/blazor-grid-and-report-viewer-integrate-ai-assistant/README.md

 This example integrates an AI assistant to DevExpress Blazor Components.
 User requests and assistant responses are displayed on-screen using the [DevExpress Blazor AI Chat](http://docs.devexpress.com/Blazor/DevExpress.AIIntegration.Blazor.Chat.DxAIChat?v=24.2) component.

-With an AI Assistant integrated in our AI-chat component, you can filter and manipulate data, generate document summaries, and ask context-aware questions about report content, table data, and more — all within the user interface.
+With an [Azure OpenAI Assistant](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/assistant) integrated in our AI-chat component, you can filter and manipulate data, generate document summaries, and ask context-aware questions about report content, table data, and more — all within the user interface.

 This example demonstrates the following DevExpress Blazor Components: